Alvin Plantinga's free-will defense: Reception

 According to Chad Meister, professor of philosophy at Bethel University, most philosophers accept Plantinga's free-will defense and thus see the logical problem of evil as having been sufficiently rebutted.
 Robert Adams says that "it is fair to say that Plantinga has solved this problem.
 That is, he has argued convincingly for the consistency of God and evil."
 William Alston has said that "Plantinga ... has established the possibility that God could not actualize a world containing free creatures that always do the right thing."
 William L. Rowe has written "granted incompatibilism, there is a fairly compelling argument for the view that the existence of evil is logically consistent with the existence of the theistic God", referring to Plantinga's argument.

-In Arguing About Gods, Graham Oppy offers a dissent, acknowledging that "[m]any philosophers seem to suppose that [Plantinga's free-will defense] utterly demolishes the kinds of 'logical' arguments from evil developed by Mackie" but continuing "I am not sure this is a correct assessment of the current state of play".
+In Arguing About Gods, Graham Oppy offers a dissent, acknowledging that "[m]any philosophers seem to suppose that [Plantinga's free-will defense] utterly demolishes the kinds of 'logical' arguments from evil developed by Mackie" but continuing: "I am not sure this is a correct assessment of the current state of play."
 Concurring with Oppy, A. M. Weisberger writes "contrary to popular theistic opinion, the logical form of the argument is still alive and beating."
 Among contemporary philosophers, most discussion on the problem of evil presently revolves around the evidential problem of evil, namely that the existence of God is unlikely, rather than illogical.

-Mackie had argued in The Miracle of Theism, Plantinga's hypothesis of transworld depravity can and should be rejected.
+Mackie had argued in The Miracle of Theism that Plantinga's hypothesis of transworld depravity can and should be rejected.
 It depends on the assumption that God, in creating humans, is faced with a limited number of possible essences that they can have.
 In particular, there is no essence available to him which is such that it is that of a free human agent and it is not afflicted with transworld depravity.
 But why might such a limited range of essences be available to an omnipotent God?
 The reason cannot be that it is logically impossible that a created human agent should always act rightly: even without being compatibilists, we can argue that there is no contradiction in the notion of a created agent who has alternatives, but who is inclined to exercise his free choice between alternatives only in good ways.
-But if it is not logically impossible that there should be such an essence, with which God could endow human beings, how would God (who, remember, is the omnipotent creator) be faced with any limit as to the range of possible human essences available to him?
+But if it is not logically impossible that there should be such an essence, with which God could endow human beings, it is unclear why an omnipotent creator would be faced with any limit as to the range of possible human essences available.